Skip to main content

 Why Are Roof Tear-Offs Important?

-If you are asking, "do I need my roof torn off?"
+If you are asking, "Do I need my roof torn off?
 Your new roof will only be as good as the wood decking.
 The new roof gets fastened to the wood decking.
-So, if the decking has any bad spots, the new roof would be compromised.
-Giving it a much greater chance of blowing off during any heavy winds in a storm.
+Going over an old roof is not the best option.

-3 Steps of the Roof Tear-Off
+Understanding the Roof Tear-Off Process

 Fair warning, the tear-off process of your roofing project can get pretty messy depending on how close the dumpster can be placed to your home.
-The pitch or steepness of your roof will make it more difficult to get throw the old roof directly into the dump from your roof.
+The pitch or steepness of your roof will make it more difficult to throw the old roof directly into the dump from your roof.

 1. Making the Job Site Safe During the Tear-Off